Have a Cannabis Conviction? The Clean Slate Act Of 2019 Could Clear Your Name

 Offering Rehabilitation Prevents Re-Offense

-The recent legislative push toward relaxing federal cannabis legislation could bring relief to millions suffering the consequences of their cannabis convictions under outdated and ineffective drug laws.
+The recent legislative push toward relaxing federal cannabis legislation could bring relief to the millions suffering the consequences of a cannabis conviction under outdated and ineffective drug laws.
 Most Americans agree that non-violent offenders who have completed their punishment deserve a second chance.
 We know that marking an individual for a decades old cannabis conviction can make it difficult to find a job, obtain credit, or even to rent a home.

 The available evidence shows that a rehabilitative approach benefits both offenders and wider society.
 It reduces recidivism, and boosts economies.
 But harsh punishments are poorly correlated with crime reduction.

-Indeed, Norway – the country with the lowest rate of reoffending at about 20% after 2 years – also has one of the lowest rates of incarceration, globally.
-In 2014, Norway’s incarceration rate was just 72 per 100,000 people, 10 times lower than the US figure (693 per 100,000).
+Indeed, Norway — the country with the lowest rate of reoffending at about twenty percent after two years — also has one of the lowest rates of incarceration, globally.
+In 2014, Norway’s incarceration rate was just seventy two per 100,000 people, ten times lower than the U.S. figure (693 per 100,000).
 Non-violent Norwegian prisoners are preferentially held in low-security facilities.
 They continue to work, study, and see their families.

-By contrast, the punishment-focused US approach often results in unemployment.
-This corresponds to a high rate of reoffending at 36% after 2 years.
-Meanwhile 5-year rates are as high as 76%.
+By contrast, the punishment-focused U.S. approach often results in unemployment.
+This corresponds to a high rate of reoffending at thirty six percent after two years.
+Meanwhile five-year rates are as high as seventy six percent.

 Research shows that clearing criminal records can help rectify the negative effects of a criminal past.
 For example, these efforts help offenders maintain family relationships, promote a positive self-image, and make it easier to find employment.
 Given the strong link between unemployment and reoffending, it’s clear that the sealing of cannabis conviction records for non-violent offenders could provide extensive benefits to society.
 It allows offenders the opportunity to reintegrate and enjoy normal lives.